 Raising attainment is a fundamental part of our work and as such the level of scrutiny in the inspection was robust and far-reaching.
 Involving in excess of 200 members of staff and partners with evidence gathered through 29 separate groups.

 In addition to this questionnaires were shared with:

 The following are areas of strength highlighted in the report:

 The inspectors have also expressed confidence in West Dunbartonshire to continue to make appropriate progress with this work and to achieve this have identified the following aspects for development:

 This report represents a significant achievement for education within West Dunbartonshire.
 The scrutiny was broad-ranging and robust, examining both the success of the raising attainment strategy and the financial governance structures and management through which the service is delivered.
 The report also noted the ‘very strong contribution’ of the educational psychology service to closing the attainment gap.

 The results of the inspection demonstrate that the Authority’s self-evaluation processes are robust and leading to improvements.
 Based on these findings, Education Scotland will make no further evaluative visits in connection with the inspection.

-Please link to a full copy of the HMI Inspection Report on West Dunbartonshire Council.
+Please link to the HMI Inspection Report on West Dunbartonshire Council.